Jack Weinberg: Free Speech Movement

 In the fall semester of 1964, Weinberg was engaged in student activism at the University of California, Berkeley.
 On October 1, 1964, Weinberg was sitting at the CORE table in Sproul Plaza.
 He refused to show his identification to the campus police and was arrested at noon for violating the university's new rules regarding student political activism.
 There was a spontaneous movement of students to surround the police car in which he was to be transported.
 They sat on the ground around the police car, preventing it from moving.

 Throughout the night and into the next day, students, including Mario Savio, gave speeches from atop the car calling for free speech on campus.
 Weinberg, too, addressed the crowd from the top of the police car.
 At one point, there may have been 3,000 students around the car.
 On the evening of October 2, 1964, approximately 24 hours later, representatives of political groups on campus signed an agreement with the administration regarding student free speech, which was dubbed the Pact of October 2.
 After being confined in the police car for 32 hours, Weinberg was then booked and freed as the agreement stipulated that the university would not press charges against him.
-But less than a week later, the Alameda County District Attorney did press charges against Weinberg.
-Because no one would sign a complaint, however, the case was dropped in mid-October.
-Jack Weinberg called his close friend, classmate and free speech supporter, John Wingfield McGuire (also majoring in mathematics) to pick him up from jail and bring him to John and Rosemary McGuire's house on Russell Street near Telegraph Avenue, where Jack began making phone calls to begin organizing the next critical steps in the free speech movement.
+However, less than a week later, the Alameda County District Attorney pressed charges against Weinberg, but because no one would sign a complaint, the case was dropped in mid-October.
+Jack Weinberg called his close friend and classmate John Wingfield McGuire to pick him up from jail and bring him to John and Rosemary McGuire's house on Russell Street near Telegraph Avenue, where Weinberg began organizing the next steps for the free speech movement.

-The first meeting of FSM (Free Speech Movement) took place on October 3, in Art Goldberg's apartment.
-The first order of business was to choose a name for the organization (the name "Free Speech Movement" did not yet exist).
-Several names were proposed—Students for Free Speech, United Free Speech Movement, University Rights Movement, Students for Civil Liberties.
-Weinberg suggested "Free Speech Movement" and that's the name that was adopted, by a margin of one vote.
+The first meeting of the Free Speech Movement (FSM) took place on October 3, in Art Goldberg's apartment.
+The first order of business was to choose a name for the organization.
+Several names were proposed, including Students for Free Speech, United Free Speech Movement, University Rights Movement, and Students for Civil Liberties.
+Weinberg suggested "Free Speech Movement" and it was adopted by a margin of one vote.

 FSM leader Mario Savio later stated that Jack Weinberg was the FSM's key tactician.
-Historian W. J. Rorabaugh calls Weinberg "one of the most effective civil rights organizers" and "the strategist behind FSM".
+Historian W. J. Rorabaugh calls Weinberg "one of the most effective civil rights organizers" and "the strategist behind FSM."
 An Oakland Tribune photo from early January 1965 shows Weinberg speaking, alongside Savio, to a large campus crowd.